Frequently Asked Questions About Facial Liposuction

 10. What are the risks of facial liposuction?

-Although, the risks with facial liposuction are less than with body liposuction, there are risks involved.
-You run the risk of developing a hematoma (bad bruise) or having some tissue die, which can lead to an infection.
-If an ultrasonic technique is used, you run the risk of burns.
-There may be asymmetry or hyperpigmentation (permanent dark spots) from the bruising.
-Major blood loss is rare but can happen.
-Another risk of any liposuction is an embolus of fat or blood clot that enters the bloodstream and could lead to lung problems, heart attack, or stroke.
+Facial liposuction patients sometimes develop hematomas (bad bruises) or suffer from necrosis (tissue death), the latter of which can lead to infection.
+If an ultrasound technique is used, your tissue could be burned.
+Major blood loss is rare, but can happen.
+Another risk of any liposuction procedure is an embolus of fat or blood clot that enters the bloodstream and could lead to lung problems, heart attack or stroke.
+Your surgeon should go over the risks with you during your consultation.

 Back to Top